dmjio/miso/README.md

 #### WASM

-Using [GHCup](https://www.haskell.org/ghcup/) you should be able to acquire the GHC-WASM compiler.
+Using [GHCup](https://www.haskell.org/ghcup/) you should be able to acquire the `GHC` `WASM` compiler.

-For instructions on how to add a third-party channel with [GHCup](https://www.haskell.org/ghcup/), please see their [official README.md](https://gitlab.haskell.org/haskell-wasm/ghc-wasm-meta#using-ghcup)
+For instructions on how to add a third-party channel with [GHCup](https://www.haskell.org/ghcup/), please see their official [README.md](https://gitlab.haskell.org/haskell-wasm/ghc-wasm-meta#using-ghcup)

 > [!TIP]
 > For [Nix](nixos.org) users it is possible to acquire the WASM backend via a Nix flake